 There is no conclusive evidence that PFAS cause cancer, though several animal studies and legal cases have identified a possible link between them.
 The EPA reports there is suggestive evidence that PFOA and PFOS can increase the risk of cancer.
 Both the EPA and the National Toxicology Program are continuing research on the cancer potential of PFAS.

-Drinking water at a level above MassDEP's guideline does not necessarily mean that health risks are expected.
-This is because the guideline is based on a level that is safe to drink for an entire lifetime.
-By convention, a value such as the guideline is used as a “screening” value that is designed to overestimate exposure and ensure that sensitive individuals are protected.
-For example, the guideline assumes that individuals drink only contaminated water and are also exposed to PFAS from sources beyond drinking water, such as food.
+Drinking water at a level above MassDEP's MCL does not necessarily mean that you have been harmed or will get sick.
+This is because the MCL is based on a level that is safe to drink for an entire lifetime.
+By convention, a value such as the MCL is designed to overestimate exposure and ensure that sensitive individuals are protected.
+For example, the MCL assumes that individuals drink only contaminated water and are also exposed to PFAS from sources beyond drinking water, such as food.
 Several safety factors are additionally applied to account for the differences between animals and humans and the differences from one human to another human.
-Under this scenario, a risk would be expected only if an individual continuously drinks only contaminated water at a level significantly higher than the guideline.
+Under this scenario, a risk would be expected only if an individual continuously drinks only contaminated water at a level significantly higher than the MCL.
+The most important thing you can do if PFAS contamination has been identified in your water is to limit exposure, and stop drinking the water.

 What should I do to limit exposure?